ministryofjustice/analytics-platform-control-panel/README.md

 ## Tech documents

-Control panel is a Django project made up of three parts:
+Control panel is a Django project made up of four parts:

 1. Major features for interacting with infrastructure for creating users, apps, tools & managing permissions in the Analytical Platform Kubernetes cluster, Auth0 and AWS IAM are under /controlpanel/api.

-There are some codes for defining a basic structure of REST APIs for backend, but they are not used.
+2. A basic structure of REST APIs for allowing external systems to view the resources managed through the app.

-2. A frontend web application allowing administration of a user's apps, data sources and tools in the Analytical Platform.
+3. A frontend web application allowing administration of a user's apps, data sources and tools in the Analytical Platform.

-3. A simple worker for running some time-consuming background tasks
+4. A simple worker for running some time-consuming background tasks

 More information are available throught following links